jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

     <li>$\| h \| = 0$ iff $h = 0$.</li>
     <li>$\| f+g \| \leq \|f \| + \|g \|$ for all $f, g \in V$.</li>
 </ol>
-<p>It is an easy exercise to prove that the axioms 11-14 implies the axiom 10.
+<p>It is an easy exercise to prove that the axioms 11-14 imply the axiom 10.
 Lastly, we say a normed vector space $(V, \| \cdot \|)$ is complete if every Cauchy sequence converges:</p>
 <ol start="15">
     <li>For all Cauchy sequence $\{h_n\}_{n \geq 1}$ (i.e. $\| h_n - h_m \| \to 0$ as $n,m \to \infty$), there exists $h \in V$ such that $\| h_n - h \| \to 0$ as $n \to \infty$. </li>
 </ol>
 <p>That is, we say $(V, \| \cdot \|)$ is a Banach space (complete normed vector space) if it satisfies all 15 axioms.</p>

-<p>These axioms coincides with everything we learned in our very average linear algebra course.
+<p>These axioms coincide with everything we learned in our very average linear algebra course.
 However, it is also these axioms that is making our life hard here: <i>there is nothing in the 15 axioms that guarantees everything to be well-defined and behaved for infinite sums!</i></p>

 <p>This forces us to define only finite sums of vectors for defining spans, for arbitrary vector spaces.
-As we are not specifying any topology or norm, we cannot simply write an infinite sum and hope it is well-defined (converges and unique) axiomatically; even if they are, choosing a different norm or topology may bring a dratstically different notion of convergence.
+As we are not specifying any topology or norm, we cannot simply write an infinite sum and hope it is well-defined (converges and is unique) axiomatically; even if they are, choosing a different norm or topology may bring a drastically different notion of convergence.
 <br>
 One immediate instance is the commutativity (axiom 5); we learned in undergrad real analysis that switching the order of summations in an infinite series can be problematic unless certain conditions are met (<a href="https://en.wikipedia.org/wiki/Riemann_series_theorem">Riemann rearrangement theorem</a>).
 </p>

-<p>In any case, the key take-away here is that the basis might contain infinitely many elements, but only finite linear combinations should be considered:
+<p>In any case, the key takeaway here is that the basis might contain infinitely many elements, but only finite linear combinations should be considered:
 </p>

 <p style="border: 2px solid black; padding: 10px;">